zhuoqiang/goslate/README.rst

  translation = gs_with_proxy.translate("hello world", "de")

-Romanlization
+Romanization
 ====================

 Romanization or latinization (or romanisation, latinisation), in linguistics, is the conversion of writing from a different writing system to the Roman (Latin) script, or a system for doing so.

-For example, pinyin is the default romanlization method for Chinese language.
+For example, pinyin is the default romanization method for Chinese language.

-You could get translation in romanlized writing as following:
+You could get translation in romanized writing as following:

 .. sourcecode:: python